“Rooted in the soils of change”

 “A sense of ownership and local partnership”

-The Bank was challenged by the major disaster of the second Castries fire in 1948.
-“After that hot gospeller had levelled all but the churched sky” to quote the 18- year old Derek Walcott, the bank was called upon to translate its workers’ pennies into mortgage finance needed for the rebuilding of Castries - pattern to repeat itself into the future as the bank resolutely rose to meet every challenge the nation faced, from crop failure and economic downturn, to hurricane and boom times that threatened wild inflationary sending.
+The Bank was challenged by the major disaster of the second Castries fire in 1948, dubbed by an 18 year old Derek Walcott as the “Hot gospeller had levelled all but the churched sky.”
+The Bank was called upon to translate its workers’ pennies into mortgage finance needed for the rebuilding of Castries– the pattern to repeat time and again into its future, as the bank resolutely rose to meet every challenge the nation faced, from crop failure and economic downturn, to hurricane devastation.

 By 1948, the initial share capital had increased from $50,000 to $100,000.
 That amount would translate today to millions of dollars.
 By 1950 the total assets were nearly one million and Savings Bank deposits amounted to over eight hundred thousand.

-The fifties also saw The coming of King banana the crop which represented an economic and social revolution.
-That sweet fruit became the principal export and cash- earner.
-It brought a new prosperity to St. Lucia.
+The fifties saw the coming of King Banana- the crop which represented an economic and social revolution.
+That sweet fruit became the principal export and cash earner, bringing a new prosperity to St. Lucia and its soil-turning mavericks.
 Castries, the capital, hungry for modernity, risen from the ashes of 1948, was on the move!
-It was to Castries that the new banana farmer came to buy his goods, to do his banking.
-And the St. Lucia Cooperative bank, the people’s Bank, held its own, provided for the banking needs of these new investors, and with them, the Bank prospered
+It was to Castries that the new banana farmer came to buy his goods, to do his banking, and the St. Lucia Co-operative bank, the people’s Bank, held its own, provided for the banking needs of these new investors, and with them, the Bank prospered.

 “not for sale!”

-By 1978, the Right honourable Sir Vincent Floissac, a distinguished St. Lucian lawyer could write, “The Bank was founded by St. Lucians for St. Lucians.
+During that period 1960 to 1978, the Bank expanded and reinvented itself to better meet the needs of its growing customer base.
+A steady and sustained growth of its asset base and capacity eventually caught the attention of international banking giants who actually made efforts to acquire substantial holdings in the Bank.
+Wisely, the Directors resisted the tempting offers.
+By 1978, the Right Honourable Sir Vincent Floissac, a distinguished St. Lucian lawyer would write, “The Bank was founded by St. Lucians for St. Lucians.
 Our shareholders and depositors are nearly all St. Lucians.
-Our directors are all without exception St. Lucians.”
-This too remains true today.
+Our directors are all without exception, St. Lucians.”
+This truth endures to this very day.
+We remain, Indigenous.

-Even then, the digital age was appearing quickly.
+Already, the digital age was fast approaching.
 Nearing the end of the century, a sophisticated telecommunications industry was getting ready for liberalization.
 Hi tech computer systems and all the paraphernalia of the digital divide were arriving.
 In commerce and business, the big, familiar names were now competing with newer and more aggressive enterprises.

 “new vision...new beginnings”

-Our Bank moved into the era of technological advancement with ATMs for 24 hour convenient banking.
+The Bank moved into the era of technological advancement with ATMs for 24 hour convenient banking.
 Sophisticated IT systems were purchased in order to make the institution Y2K compliant.
-With the rapid expansion of the tourist industry, and growth in air travel, the bank opens a Bureau de Change at the George F.L.
+With the rapid expansion of the tourist industry, and growth in air travel, the Bank opened a Bureau de Change at the George F.L.
 Charles Airport in May 1999.
 Its overall staff complement was now 74.
 In his President’s address for the 1999 AGM, Ferrel Charles will call directors, management, staff and shareholders to a “new vision and new beginnings.”

 On 22 June 2004, the old Penny Bank received formal certification of change of name.
 Henceforth, the St. Lucia Cooperative Bank, now 67 years of age, would be known as the 1st National Bank St. Lucia Limited.